Universal relations for rotating Boson Stars: Multipolar structure and global properties.

-In the derivation of multipole moments we follow the procedure developed in \cite{Pappas:2018csu} \cite{1976ApJ...204..200B} originally invented for NSs.
-In the first step we introduce a new parameterization of the metric \cref{Herdeiro}.
-Namely, we define new metric functions
+In the derivation of multipole moments we follow the procedure developed in \cite{Pappas:2018csu,1976ApJ...204..200B} for NSs.
+We introduce a new parametrization of the metric \cref{Herdeiro}, defining the new metric functions $\omega=\frac{W}{r}, B=e^{\nu+\beta}$.
+The following expressions provide a consistent asymptotic multipolar expansion of the metric functions (see \cite{1976ApJ...204..200B,morse1954methods}),